jas3333/GPT-Helper/README.md

 REACT_APP_OPENAI_KEY=yourkey
 ```

 Then just `npm start` inside the client directory.
+It should automatically load the page inside of a browser.

 ### Personas